material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 3. [ ] SVG has some space around the icon ([how to](#spacing))
 4. [ ] Unique assignment to file and folder names ([how to](#icon-assignments))
 5. [ ] Provide separate icons for color themes if necessary ([how to](#icons-for-color-themes))

+### Cloning Workflow

+There are times when we just need to create a variant of an existing icon.

+For example, we might want to create an icon using the shape of the `typescript` icon, but we want it to be green and associated with the `library.ts` file name.
+In that case, we don't need to create a new svg.
+This can be done by configuration.

+**Checklist**

+1. [ ] Clone the existing icon adjusting its color ([how to](#icon-cloning))

 ## How tos